MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 <image src="../assets/images/app-up-and-running/tab-running.png" alt-text="<alt text>">

 Now you have an personal tab running in Teams
-This page is live which means you can navigate to tabs.js and modify any string.
-You should see the text change accordingly.
+This page is live which means you can navigate to **src/components/tabs.js** and modify the sting inside \<h1> and \<h3> .
+You should see the text change in your app accordingly.

 ## Understanding what's in the the code